launchql/launchql/packages/core/ISSUES.md

 * we need to assess, is this the appriopriate API for revertModule?
 * are the underlying methods used by revertModule passing down all the needed information?

+please carefully make sure that we can revert back to a change, and also revert a tag.

+our tag resolution should be higher up in the API surface, but I believe the LaunchQLMigrate class already handles this, we should check

 ## Critical Test Scenarios